 Overview

 While the sand itself has been a gathering place for locals for centuries, the East Strand area also carries a rich maritime heritage.
-A public sculpture on the adjacent grass bank, “To the People of the Sea” by Holger Lonze, celebrates Portrush’s boat‑building legacy and honours James Kelly, one of Ireland’s most celebrated boat builders.
-The sculpture, together with the historic 1920s Arcadia building – once a ballroom and now a gallery, café and wellbeing centre – anchors the beach in Portrush’s cultural narrative.
-In recent years the beach has become part of an inclusive‑beach network, run in partnership with the Mae Murray Foundation, offering free equipment loans (all‑terrain wheelchairs, mobility aids) to visitors of all ages and abilities.
+A public sculpture on the adjacent grass bank, “To the People of the Sea” by Holger Lonze, celebrates Portrush’s boat-building legacy and honours James Kelly, one of Ireland’s most celebrated boat builders.
+The sculpture, together with the historic 1920s Arcadia building, anchors the beach in Portrush’s cultural narrative.
+Originally a Victorian-era café, the Arcadia was refurbished as a ballroom in 1953 and now operates as a gallery, café and wellbeing centre hosting yoga, Pilates, Tai Chi, and dance classes alongside rotating art exhibitions.
+Period photographs inside document the strand’s early history as a segregated Ladies Bathing Beach in the 1800s.
+In recent years the beach has become part of an inclusive-beach network, run in partnership with the Mae Murray Foundation, offering free equipment loans (all-terrain wheelchairs, mobility aids) to visitors of all abilities.

 What to See & Do